The Greenest Green Schools Around the World

 Also an Aga Khan Award for Architecture recipient, the Bridge School in China’s Fujian Province connects the two parts of Xiashi, a village divided by a small creek that was said to be declining but now had a central social space.
 The school exists between two steel trusses that span the creek, and a pedestrian bridge is suspended below the structure for the people of the village to use.

 Down in Brazil, students are leading the green revolution themselves.
 First, they suggested replacing disposable cups for the water fountains with reusable bottles—causing the 3,500 cups that were being discarded in one day to drop down to 250.
 More from IPS:

 Founded in 1964, with 915 students and run by a foundation established by parents, João XXIII intends to invest more in the project “O Mundo Passado a Limpo” (The Past World Made Clean)…The school already had a vegetable garden and systems to process compost (organic materials) and to separate recyclable materials from trash.

 In 2009, a study at the school, “Biodiversity: Know It to Preserve It,” about identifying the native and exotic species found in the school’s green area, won the attention of biologist Camila Rezendo Carneiro and agricultural engineer Sérgio Luiz de Carvalho Leite, professor at the Federal University of Rio Grande do Sul.

 The school and the university joined efforts, and through an extension course Carneiro and Leite are guiding the students in their analysis of species.
 They will put together a bio-map and establish a nature path on the school grounds.

-, they will design a model for a city that will be assessed based on environmental sustainability, ethics and cooperation.
+This year, IPS reports, they will design a model for a city that will be assessed based on environmental sustainability, ethics and cooperation.

 Hug It Forward